Introduction to Directing: Preparing for Rehearsals

 You will learn how to:

-• Prepare a text for rehearsals: exploring facts and questions, actions and events, and understanding the underpinning intent of each character.
+• Prepare a text for rehearsals: exploring facts and questions, actions and events, and understanding the underpinning intentions of each character.

 • Translate this preparation into practical work with actors to include scene preparation and noting actors.